razinaut/copy-append/README.md

 # copy-append
 Automator Quick Service for setting up a hotkey to copy a link (**on Safari**) using WICG's Fragment Directive.

-Adding this to Automator allows you to use a set up a hotkey to copy a link while adding `"#:~:text="` and the selected text to the new copied link.
+Adding this to Automator allows you to set up a hotkey to copy a link while adding `"#:~:text="` and the selected text to the new copied link.
+If you share this link to anyone else, when the link is opened, the shared link will automatically scroll to the selected text and highlight it.

 For example if you select `this` and use the hotkey set, it'll create a link to `https://github.com/raziyed97/copy-append#:~:text=this`.
-If you share this link to anyone else, when the link is opened, the shared link will automatically scroll to the selected text and highlight it.

 ## Install